2015 NFB Scholarship Program FAQ

 NFB SCHOLARSHIP PROGRAM CALENDAR:

-July 1 – 7, 2014: With the financial assistance of the NFB, all 30 winners will attend the six-day 2014 Annual Convention of the National Federation of the Blind at the Rosen Centre Hotel in Orlando, Florida.
+First week of July, 2015: With the financial assistance of the NFB, all 30 winners will attend the six-day Annual Convention of the National Federation of the Blind at the Rosen Centre Hotel in Orlando, Florida.
 The winners talk with blind mentors employed in professional fields of all kinds and explore this largest-in-the-world yearly convention of blind persons.
-The announcement of individual awards is made at the convention’s evening banquet on the last day, July 6th.
-The 30 winners depart the hotel on July 7.
+The announcement of individual awards is made at the convention’s evening banquet on the last day.
+The 30 winners depart the hotel the day after the annual banquet.

 FREQUENTLY ASKED QUESTIONS: